 All players, including actors portraying the stick-wielding locals, appeared completely invested in their roles.

 The narrator discussed principles of crowd control in peace support operations as the demonstration proceeded.
 At one point, the troops began negotiating with a local leader to de-escalate the situation.

 “Commanders must remain professional and reasonable throughout negotiations,” Chalira said as the actors engaged in a heated discussion.
 “Negotiations can often be frustrating, and commanders must remain calm and focused.
 Commanders should not make promises but can give assurances that particular grievances will receive appropriate attention.”

 The ensuing riot ended in staged casualties after a peacekeeper was hit and his colleagues fired at the troublemakers.
 The helicopter. which had earlier flown over the area to disperse the crowd and drown out the voices of leading agitators, landed nearby.
 Medical workers rushed out with stretchers to evacuate the dead and wounded.

 Among the military officers watching the display was Maj.
 Sen. Dieudonne Bonze, Congo’s land forces commander.
 “It was a very good demonstration,” he said.
 “Considering what is happening in my country - very professional.”

-Malawi Defense Force troops, after quelling a simulated protest and taking casualties, evacuate the wounded in a demonstration of Malawi's peacekeeping battalion's expertise on Tuesday, May 9, 2017.
+Malawian troops and local actors stage a demonstration of the Malawi peacekeeping battalion's abilities during a demonstration of Malawi's peacekeeping battalion's expertise on Tuesday, May 9, 2017.
 The event was part of the African Land Summit 17 hosted by U.S. Army Africa in Lilongwe this week.